Which Diet is Best for a Healthy Lifestyle + My 6 TOP TIPS on Optimal Nutrition

 For instance, if you’re on a low FODMAPS diet, a vegan diet can be challenging as many of the protein sources are high FODMAPS (legumes, beans, etc).
 Additionally, soy products, particularly in the USA, are highly processed and GMO making them significantly less healthy than they otherwise would be.

 Veganism is a choice for many for various reasons from animal rights to simply feeling much better without consuming animal products.
-However, I know a carnivore who is very healthy and fit as well, so it would be wrong to say this is the diet to follow.
+However, I know a carnivore who is very healthy and fit as well, so it would be wrong to say this is the diet to follow (for the context of this article).

 Low-fat diets have their place.
 Low-fat products, less so.
 Anything claiming to be “low-fat” is almost definitely high in carbohydrates and full of fillers, thickeners, chemicals, etc.